 Apala Lahiri Chavan addresses the unique challenges facing both market researchers and user experience researchers.
 She explains how they are different, and how they complement one another.

-Apala Lahiri Chavan, Chief Oracle and Innovator of Human Factors International, talks about the impact of the futurist perspective on user experience.
+Apala Lahiri Chavan, Global Chief of Technical Staff of Human Factors International, talks about the impact of the futurist perspective on user experience.

 What would cause millions of people to purchase the Kindle Fire in spite of design features that could be better?
 In this article, Eric Schaffer goes beyond classic usability to consider the overall user experience.